permguard/permguard/site/content/docs/0.1/policy-as-code/policy-languages.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---

-**Permguard** fully supports `Cedar` as the primary policy language.
+**PermGuard** fully supports `Cedar` as the primary policy language.

-`Permguard` enforces a mandatory `single schema` for each `ledger`.
+`PermGuard` enforces a **mandatory single schema** for each `ledger`.

+## Schema Management in Policy Languages

-To enhance the developer experience, each policy language can define its own schema grammar.
+To improve the developer experience, each policy language can define its own **schema grammar**.

-For example, when using `Cedar`, Permguard leverages the `official schema` defined by the Cedar language.
+- When using `Cedar`, **PermGuard** leverages the **official schema** defined by the Cedar language.

-However, for integrated languages that lack an official schema, it is necessary to create a custom schema tailored to that language to ensure compatibility and alignment with Permguard's unified model.
+- For integrated languages without an official schema, a **custom schema** must be created to ensure compatibility with **PermGuard's unified model**.

 {{< callout context="note" icon="info-circle" >}}
-This approach guarantees a unified layer of resources and actions that remains interoperable across different applications, even when using different languages.
+This approach ensures a **consistent layer of resources and actions**, allowing interoperability across different applications—even when using different policy languages.
 {{< /callout >}}

-While each language can extend this schema to accommodate its specific requirements, there is always a shared foundational layer that ensures consistency.
+Each language can **extend** the schema to meet its specific needs, but a **shared foundational layer** maintains consistency.

+## Version Management

-Moreover, since everything is managed on an immutable policy ledger, this design provides robust version management, supporting multiple versions of the languages and schemas in use.
+Since everything is managed on an **immutable policy ledger**, this design provides:

+- **Version control** for policies.
+- Support for **multiple schema versions** across different policy languages.
+- Reliable and structured updates without breaking existing policies.